About neglected diseases

 Data source and validation

-Candidates were only included if an authoritative source could confirm they were still in active development.
+Candidates were only included if an authoritative source could confirm they were in active development.
 The following sources were considered to be authoritative:

 The website of the candidate developer, if recently updated